qWe1aSd/varPre/README.md

-The supplement files of our work:
+The supplement files of ArgusDroid:

 1_dataset      --- the malware family distribution of AMD-Va.

-2_features     --- the abbreviated feature and their full name in paper, four graph based feature sets and two baseline feature sets.
+2_features     --- the abbreviated feature and their full name in paper, four graph based feature sets and one baseline feature set.

 3_metrics      --- results of different metrics for RQ1, RQ2 and RQ3.